grifferz/pah-irc/README.md

 1. The current round is abandoned
 2. No one gets any Awesome Points
-3. Any played White Cards go on the bottom of the deck
+3. Any played White Cards will be discarded.
-4. The Card Tsar's own hand goes on the bottom of the deck
+4. The Card Tsar's own hand is discarded.
 5. If there's still at least 4 players, the next player becomes Card Tsar and play continues.
 Otherwise the game is paused until more players join.

 For anyone else that means:

-1. The White Cards in their hand, including any White Cards played in the current round, go on the bottom of the deck.
+1. The White Cards in their hand, including any White Cards played in the current round, are discarded.
 2. If there's still at least 4 players then play continues, otherwise play is paused until more players join.